ydylwj23/Leetcode-study-note/Tree/Tree_Algorithm.md

 ```

 ## Notes
 Construct a tree from traversal list: 1.
-Two order list: Use the order of the list to construct, and hashmap to query the other list for a range of index.
+Two order list: (1) Use the order of the list to construct, and hashmap to query the other list for a range of index then use divide and conquer to build subtrees.
+(2) Sometimes, we can use the order of the list to construct, then use the property of both traversal list to stop the current recursion stack.
 2. Preorder + BST: Use preorder to construct the tree, pass value range as parameters to determine if a node should be inserted at a location.

 ## Serialize and Deserialize binary tree
 ```java